List of people with the most children

-This is a list of mothers said to have given birth to 20 or more children and men said to have fathered more than 25 children.
+This is a list of women said to have given birth to 20 or more children and men said to have fathered more than 25 children.

 Mothers and couples

 This section lists mothers who gave birth to at least 20 children.
 Numbers in bold and italics are likely to be legendary or inexact, some of them having been recorded before the 19th century.
 Due to the fact that women bear the children and therefore cannot reproduce as often as men, their records are often shared with or exceeded by their partners.